sedc-codecademy/skwd10-net-06-csharpadv/G4/Class14/README.md

       * Red text: Creation unsuccessful.
 Please try again -> Restart the New User Section
       * Green text: Successful creation of an [Role] user! -> Redirects to Main Menu
   * [Admin] Terminate User
-    * Create a new user for the app:
+    * Remove a user from the app:
       * Shows all users to pick:
       * Removes the chosen option
   * [Maintenance] List all vehicles -> Lists All Vehicles